Leuchtfeuer/typo3-secure-downloads/Documentation/Introduction/Index.rst

 This works regardless of where the files come from and is not limited to special plugins, etc.

-Since in most cases you will not want to protect everything (which means that everything undergoes rather performance-consuming access right checking), Secure Download is highly configurable.
+Since in most cases you will not want to protect everything (which means that everything undergoes rather performance-consuming access right checking), Secure Downloads is highly configurable.
 You may choose:

 * what directories to protect (e.g. you can include typo3temp or not)
 * what file types to protect (do you want to protect JPGs or not? etc.)